-When sending documents to your clients via OneDrive, the client receives an email which includes a secure link to each of the documents that were sent.
+When sending documents to your clients via Collaborate, the client receives an email which includes a secure link to OneDrive for each of the documents.
 The client clicks on the link to access the document, but the link does not take them to the verification screen.

 The email address may be a guest user in your practice’s Microsoft 365 account.